xoreos/octopress/source/_posts/2014-11-29-not-thanksgiving.markdown

 author: DrMcCoy
 ---

-I am not an US-citizen, but nevertheless, I think the time is right for an introspective blog posts about the progress and general state of the xoreos project and what I am thankful for.
+I am not an US-citizen, but nevertheless, I think the time is right for an introspective blog post about the progress and general state of the xoreos project and what I am thankful for.
 Oh, and no worries, I'm not throwing the towel here. :)

 So, let's start with what has happened: there has been quite some work and changes and fixes under the hood.
 Not as much as I'd like, and no hugely visible new features yet, but still.